Cyaphide

+The word "cyaphide" was first coined in 1992, by analogy with cyanide.

 Preparation

 Organometallic complexes of cyaphide were first reported in 1992.
 More recent preparations use two other routes:

-From SiR3-functionalised phosphaalkynes
+From -functionalised phosphaalkynes

 Treatment of the η1-coordinated phosphaalkyne complex trans–[RuH(P≡CSiPh3)(dppe)2]+ with an alkoxide resulted in desilylation, followed by subsequent rearrangement to the corresponding carbon-bound cyaphide complex.
 Cyaphide-alkynyl complexes are prepared similarly.

-From 2-phosphaethynolate anion (−OC≡P)
+From 2-phosphaethynolate anion ()

 An actinide cyaphide complex can be prepared by C−O bond cleavage of the phosphaethynolate anion, the phosphorus analogue of cyanate.
 Reaction of the uranium complex [((^{Ad,Me}ArO)3N)U^{III}(DME)] with [Na(OCP)(dioxane)2.5] in the presence of 2.2.2-cryptand results in the formation of a dinuclear, oxo-bridged uranium complex featuring a C≡P ligand.